cnnrznn/cnnrznn.github.io/_posts/2020-04-15-evaluation-of-gomr.md

 I created GoMR to solve a simple problem: make it efficient and painless to deploy MapReduce jobs on a single, moderately powerfull machine.
 Despite not having as pretty of an interface as today's competitor, Apache Spark, I believe I was successful in achieving this goal.
 As well, the system and applications are written in my favorite language, Go.

 In this article, I compare the performance of GoMR against one of the heavy-weights of the MapReduce world, Apache Spark.

 # Experimental Setup
 I compare GoMR to Spark with two programs, the canonical wordcount and a triangle-counting program.
 As well, I perform the evaluation on two machines: my 6-core, 16GB desktop, and a 32-core, 200GB server.
 For brevity, I'll refer to them as "desktop," and "server," respectively.
 Run-times are given in seconds.
-Results are the average of 10 trials, unless otherwise stated.
+Results are the average of 10 trials.

 The code for the evaluation can be found here:
 - [Wordcount](https://github.com/cnnrznn/gomr/tree/master/examples/wordcount)